 An innovative and unique concept in Champagne

-In PRESSORIA, you will discover all the secrets of the Kings' wine through the prism of poetry, emotion and wonder.
+In PRESSORIA, you will discover all the secrets of the King of wines through the prism of poetry, emotion and wonder.
 Room after room, explore all the facets of the work of the vine and the wine thanks to innovative, interactive and playful technological devices.
 PRESSORIA is to live.

 So let yourself be taken in by the game and transported by a multi-sensory experience in the City of Bubbles.